apache/activemq-website/src/components/classic/documentation/ssl-transport-reference.md

 ```xml
 <networkConnector uri="multicast://default"/>
 ```
 Then you will currently need to comment that out.
-The reason is to prevent ActiveMQ Classic atempting to connect to itself - if you do this with a self-signed certificate, you will get a constant spam of certificate_unknown stacktraces to the console, as the broker is not configured with the truststore.
+The reason is to prevent ActiveMQ atempting to connect to itself - if you do this with a self-signed certificate, you will get a constant spam of certificate_unknown stacktraces to the console, as the broker is not configured with the truststore.